jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 1) They have only used the large ribosomal subunit for this study.
 They should discuss the MW of this object and the fact that it has a significant fraction of nucleic acid, increasing the contrast.
 They might speculate how the method would work for objects with lower MW and no nucleic acid content.

 **Answer:** We added a paragraph to the discussion (lines 295-300).
-The paragraphincludes the MW of the template used to detect the large ribosomal subunit (2MDa) and the fraction of RNA.
-Regarding the amount of included nucleic acid we refer to Spahn et. al. Structure 2000 to discuss the possibility that nucleic acid contribute more the the signal in cryo-EM micrographs.
-Regarding the question about objects with lower MW we cite Rickgauer et.al.  eLife 2017, which contains data regarding the MW of proteins that are expected to be detectable.
-We note that MW might not only be the only criterion that determines detectability, but that the conformational homogeneity and abundance within the cells also play important roles.
+The paragraph includes the MW of the template used to detect the large ribosomal subunit (2MDa) and the fraction of RNA.
+Regarding the amount of included nucleic acid, we refer to Spahn et. al. Structure 2000 to discuss the possibility that nucleic acid contribute more the the signal in cryo-EM micrographs compared to protein occupying the same volume.
+Regarding the question about objects with lower MW, we cite Rickgauer et.al. eLife 2017, which contains data regarding the MW of proteins that are expected to be detectable.
+We note that MW might not only be the only criterion that determines detectability, but that the conformational homogeneity and abundance within the cell also play important roles.

 2) While the method is proposed as a faster alternative to cryo-ET, the